HIGHLAND ROVER

 Station ticket office:

-Ticket Vending Machine (TVM): i Northern Ticket Vending Machines now sell most ranger and rover tickets but at the moment only for same-day travel (rather prohibitive for distant areas)
+Ticket Vending Machine: i Northern Ticket Vending Machines now sell most ranger and rover tickets but at the moment only for same-day travel (rather prohibitive for distant areas)

 Some Avanti West Coast station TVMs for example Crewe, now sell local rangers and rovers.